What Makes Being an Interpreter the Best Job in the World

 3. Deaf culture is a significant part of communication within the Deaf community.
 What is your experience with Deaf culture and how do you immerse yourself as a hearing individual?

 From a very early age I was interacting with Deaf kids my age and continue to have significant lifelong relationships with members of the Deaf and Hard of Hearing community.
-I attended Gallaudet University (an all deaf college for the Liberal Arts in Washington DC) and then NTID, the National Technical Institute for the Deaf in Rochester, NY (an all deaf technical college within the Rochester Institute of Technology) where I had the privilege to meet many smart and talented Deaf students and staff who have risen to be leaders and top contributors in their fields.
+I attended Gallaudet University (a Deaf college for the Liberal Arts in Washington DC) and then NTID, the National Technical Institute for the Deaf in Rochester, NY (a Deaf technical college within the Rochester Institute of Technology) where I had the privilege to meet many smart and talented Deaf students and staff who have risen to be leaders and top contributors in their fields.

 As with any community the way to immerse yourself is to approach with sincere intent, be an ally to collective causes, show an interest in learning about the people, the language, be of service, be a friend, be authentic and show up.